theglassofwater/flutter_mobile_app/README.md

 # Flutter Android App

 This Flutter Android application follows a clean and scalable folder structure inspired by [A Simple Way to Organize Your Code in Flutter](https://medium.com/@kanellopoulos.leo/a-simple-way-to-organize-your-code-in-flutter-e175e7004fb5).

+Maybe use [How to structure styles and themes](https://medium.com/@kanellopoulos.leo/a-simple-way-to-organize-your-styles-themes-in-flutter-a0e7eba5b297) when i start using styles and themes.

 ## 📁 Project Structure
 <pre>